adamdjbrett/indigenouslawinstitute.com/content/index.md

 description: A Movement Toward Restoration and Healing

 # Hero

+# Enable plugin SEO block verification on this page
+use_plugin_seo: true
 hero:
  title: Indigenous Law Institute
  description: "A Movement Toward Restoration and Healing"